 Your healthcare provider can talk to you about how to get anxiety medication.
 Be sure to be open and honest about your concerns and treatment goals so they can help identify the best treatment option for you.

 Most people experience some type of anxiety throughout their life.
 Some amount of anxiety is normal, but anxiety can often go undiagnosed and untreated.

 Anxiety has the potential to affect a person’s ability to handle normal daily activities.
 It’s also possible to feel anxiousness or fear while encountering specific situations, objects, or moments.
 In these types of situations, medications are one option to treat anxiety.

 Anxiety disorders are treatable.
 But treatment can slightly vary, depending on the specific condition and symptoms.
 Generalized anxiety disorder (GAD) is a common type of anxiety, but several other anxiety disorders also affect many people.

-Here, we’ll talk about things you should know if you’re starting a new anxiety medication.
+Here, we’ll discuss things you should know when you’re starting a new treatment, plus the first steps to getting anxiety medication.

 Several medications can treat anxiety.
 They help control anxiety symptoms and can allow you to better carry out daily activities like school, work, and personal relationships.

 Antidepressants and benzodiazepines are common anxiety medications, but other ones are available, too.

 Antidepressants are often used to treat depression.
 But they can also help with symptoms of anxiety.
 In most cases, they’re actually a first-choice anxiety treatment option.

 Tricyclic antidepressants like amitriptyline and monoamine oxidase inhibitors like phenelzine (Nardil) are also used.
 But they’re older antidepressants that aren’t as commonly prescribed as SSRIs and SNRIs.